sebastiendonadio/devopsmlops/chapters/06-chapter4.md

 3. Governance - govern all data validation, transformations and preparation such that sensitive fields (for example, gender, race, ethnicity) are not used for predictive modeling, and track all ML model releases for audit and reproducibility.

-1. Collaboration - enable team management via
-1. Team development - ML model building in enterprises is a team sport so support multi-user development via DevOps concepts such as CI/CD.
+1. Collaboration and Team development - ML model building in enterprises is a team sport so support multi-user development via DevOps concepts such as CI/CD.
 2. Experimentation in a centralized place - track all ML experimentation so that model building is consistent with the data version, the algorithm version and the third-party library version that is enforced when the team is using the same ML pipeline.
 3. Reuse of pipelines - since ML model building is an iterative process, make it simple to change parameters and reuse ML pipelines for multiple experiments.